List of Derren Brown shows: Derren Brown: Séance (2004)

 Brown's next project, Derren Brown: Séance, aired on Channel 4 on 31 May 2004.
 He brought 12 students from Roehampton University together for a live séance.
 He held the event at Elton Hall in east London, claiming the location had a history of paranormal activity after 12 people killed themselves there in a suicide pact in 1974.
+There is no Elton Hall in east London and the filming actually took place at the abandoned Queen Elizabeth Hospital for Children, Hackney Road.
 Brown then proceeded to demonstrate the methods used by spiritualists.

 The show attempted to involve the television audience and they were encouraged to get items to create a ouija board.
 Viewers who experienced "something unusual" during the show were invited to call a telephone number and some of these recordings were played in the show as the participants moved between rooms.
 Brown also warned viewers about the impending ouija board scene, advising those who objected for "religious reasons or otherwise" to stop watching the show.

 Photographs of the 12 members of the suicide pact were shown on screen in a grid.
 Brown instructed viewers to choose one of the images that they "felt a connection with" before directing movements around the grid, which caused viewers to finish on the picture of "Jane".
 Ten of the students also chose Jane.
 During the following ouija board scene, the "spirit" guided the students to spell the name Jane.
 Two of the students were asked to write the name of a city using automatic writing, as were television viewers.
 Both students wrote London, which was revealed to be Jane's home in a pre-prepared envelope.

 The final scene, the séance itself, saw the group "contact" Jane.
 One of the students was chosen as the medium and spoke as though she were Jane, giving details of her life.
 The group became increasingly distressed by events in the room, such as movement of items on the table.
 A letter and short film from Jane's sibling confirmed the accuracy of details revealed in the séance.

 Brown explained some of the manipulations which had occurred, such as unconscious fraud and the ideomotor effect.
 The suicide pact had not actually taken place and "Jane" was introduced alive and well to the students at the end of the show.
 Brown later revealed it was a hoax designed to show how susceptible people could be convinced seances were real.
 In his book, Tricks of the Mind, Brown revealed that, contrary to claims made when the show was aired, Séance did not go out live.
 He said it was necessary to make viewers believe at the time that it was live.

 Seance received 487 complaints to Channel 4 and 208 to Ofcom, making it the third most complained about show in history.
 Most were from church groups and came before transmission.
 The show was ultimately cleared of any wrongdoing.